sindresorhus/query-string/readme.md

 // => 'c=3&a=1&b=2'
 ```

-- `false`: is the way to disable sorting, i.e.
+- `false`:

 ```js
 queryString.stringify({ b: 1, c: 2, a: 3}, {sort: false});
 // => 'c=3&a=1&b=2'
 ```

-If omitted, keys are sorted using `Array.prototype.sort`, i.e. by converting them to strings and comparing strings in Unicode code point order.
+If omitted, keys are sorted using `Array#sort`, which means, converting them to strings and comparing strings in Unicode code point order.

 ### .extract(*string*)